 Higher protein diets protect lean mass during weight loss

 The nitrogen balance studies which were used as the basis for the RDA were performed on participants eating maintenance diets1.
 However, clinical trials have shown that protein intakes above 0.8g/kg/d help to preserve lean mass in those in a negative energy balance.
-In other words, individuals that are reducing their caloric intake in order to lose fat mass, should consume diets above the RDA in in order to reduce unwanted losses of fat-free mass (particularly muscle mass).
+In other words, individuals reducing their caloric intake to lose fat mass, should consume diets above the RDA in in order to reduce unwanted losses of fat-free mass (particularly muscle mass).

 Better function in older adulthood